Reviewing ICON Public Limited Company (ICLR)'s and Thermo Fisher Scientific Inc. (NYSE:TMO)'s results | New Business Observer

 |24.08%

-For the past year ICON Public Limited Company was less bullish than Thermo Fisher Scientific Inc.
+For the past year ICON Public Limited Company’s stock price has smaller growth than Thermo Fisher Scientific Inc.

 Summary